Banana Oat Yoghurt Muffins with Raspberries

 - Add the wet ingredients to the dry and stir until just combined. add half of the berries stir through until just combined.

-- Divide tha batter evenly into prepared muffin tin (whether you use patty tins or not is up to you), poke the remaining berries into the top of the muffins and garnish with a sprinkling of extra rolled oats if desired.
+- Divide the batter evenly into prepared muffin tin (makes approx 16) (whether you use patty tins or not is up to you), poke the remaining berries into the top of the muffins and garnish with a sprinkling of extra rolled oats if desired.

 - bake 5-8 minutes until muffins have domed, then turn down to 180 and bake for remainder until muffins are springy to touch. approx 20-25 mins total